orangecms/aml_boot/README.md

 cargo run --release -- -c info
 ```

-Note the `--` to escape from Caro.
+Note the `--` to escape from Cargo.

 TODO: switch to a sub command style at some point.